Buying A New Bike – Full Review – ’22 Pivot 429 Trail

 Anyway, there is probably room for the bicycle industry to learn in the following “disappointments” because some of them are head slappers.

-Weight
+Pivot 429 Weight

 The Crank ??

 The problem with the crank is really a compound issue.
-First, Pivot has increased the width to the BB area – for wider tires, stiffness and Boost.
+First, Pivot has increased the width to the BB area - for wider tires, stiffness and Boost.
 It culminates with a significant increase in Q-Factor.
-Well, my knees don’t like the wide pedal stance, so I guess I ride a little duck-toed.
-That in itself is not such a problem, nor is the wide Q-factor, or strange crank-arm — by themselves.
-However, add them together, plus a sharp edge, and it’s a problem.
+Well, my knees don't like the wide pedal stance, so I guess I ride a little duck-toed.
+That in itself is not such a problem, nor is the wide Q-factor, or strange crank-arm - by themselves.
+However, add them together, plus a sharp edge, and it is a big problem.

-I tore open my ankle on the edge about 2 weeks after getting the bike, in an awkward techy bobble.
-After, I tore it open again, twice, in the 2 weeks leading up to the Moab trip (even with bandages), and again on the trip.
+I tore open my ankle on that sharp edge about 2 weeks after getting the bike, in an awkward techy bobble.
+After, I tore it open again, twice, in the 2 weeks leading up to the first Moab trip (even with bandages), and again on the trip.
 I bandaged it super well for support, but by this time it was so painful, even touching it made me queasy.

 OK, I accept responsibility for continuing to ride with the sore ankle, but this design is terrible.
+Race Face are you listening?

 Problem Enumeration